Kong/docs.konghq.com/app/_hub/kong-inc/jwt-signer/index.md

         In case when access token is not provided or no `config.access_token_request_header` is specified, the plugin cannot obviously verify the access token.
 In that case the plugin normally responds with `401 Unauthorized` (client didn't send a token) or `500 Unexpected` (a configuration error).
-        With this parameter you can let the request to proceed even when there is no token to be checked.
+        Use this parameter to allow the request to proceed even when there is no token to check.
         If the token is provided, then this parameter has no effect (look other parameters to enable and disable checks in that case).
     - name: verify_access_token_signature